harisont/harisont.github.io/lists/svud-raq.md

 How to analyze constructions like _levnads- och beteendemässigt_?

-Ideally, we would want the conjuncts _levnads-_ och _beteende(-)_, and to form a compound with _mässigt_, but this is currently beyond the expressive capacity of UD.
+Ideally, we would want the conjuncts _levnads-_ and _beteende(-)_ to form a compound with _mässigt_, but this is currently beyond the expressive capacity of UD.
 To circumvent the problem, we lemmatize _levnad_ as _levnadsmässigt_, obtaining a conjunction of two adverbs.

 ## Morphological analysis of syncretic adjective forms